Best Smart Band Without a Screen in 2026

 Oura Ring 4

-Best ring alternative - same screen-free philosophy, completely invisible alongside a watch, but a different form factor entirely.
+Runner-up - same screen-free philosophy in a ring, completely invisible alongside a watch, but a different form factor entirely.

 $349 + $5.99/mo